prajwalsingh/EEGStyleGAN-ADA/README.md

 # EEGStyleGAN-ADA
 Pytorch code of paper "Learning Robust Deep Visual Representations from EEG Brain Recordings."

+1. Anaconda environment yml file is present in the Anaconda folder.
+Use it to create a conda environment.
-1. For StyleGAN-ADA, we have used the official Pytorch implementation. [[link]](https://github.com/NVlabs/stylegan2-ada-pytorch)
+2. For StyleGAN-ADA, we have used the official Pytorch implementation. [[link]](https://github.com/NVlabs/stylegan2-ada-pytorch)
-2. Some network weights are not added due to file size restrictions on GitHub, and it's impossible to add them here without breaking anonymity, so we will release it later.
+3. Some network weights are not added due to file size restrictions on GitHub, and it's impossible to add them here without breaking anonymity, so we will release it later.
-3. Command to train the GAN is mentioned in the Txt file.
+4. Command to train the GAN is mentioned in the Txt file.

 | CVPR40 Dataset (40 Classes)  | ThoughtViz Dataset (10 Classes) |
 |---|---|